At some point every business owner will need to exit.

-Some wish to spend more time with loved ones, focus on a new venture, or just take their foot off the peddle.
+Some wish to spend more time with loved ones, focus on a new venture, or just take their foot off the pedal.
 Other times, people may have health issues, need more capital or believe a strategic partner could take the business to the next level.

 The problem is, when it comes time to transition, many business owners lack a clear process to understand their options and achieve the outcome they deserve.

-To lay a good foundation for a successful business exit, your first priority is to take a sincere and honest look at what is driving your decision.
-Understanding the ‘why’ will help shape the decisions both you and your prospective buyer will make as you move through the sales process.
+The foundation for a successful business exit is to take a sincere and honest look at what is driving your decision.
+Understanding the ‘why’ will help shape the decisions you will make as you move through the sales process.

 People sell their business for a variety of reasons.
 Here are some key triggers that influence the decision:

-Before you commit to taking your business to market, it’s imperative to spend some time reflecting on your current situation and whether these (or any other triggers) are motivating your decision.
-Allow yourself the opportunity to be upfront and honest with yourself – if not, you’re more susceptible to making costly mistakes as you progress through the sales process.
+Before you commit to taking your business to market, reflect on your current situation and what triggers are driving your decision.
+Be honest with yourself – if not, you’re more susceptible to making costly mistakes as you progress through the sales process.

 It’s a given that any business owner will want the best possible price for their business.
 But receiving a high sales price may not be your only priority.
-Other factors which play a role are the urgency of the sale, the future health of the company, and how the business sale will impact your life going forward.
+Other factors may include the urgency of the sale, the future health of the company, and how the business sale will impact your life going forward.

 Here are a few scenarios: